Robert Henley, 1st Earl of Northington: Family

 Born the second son of Anthony Henley, Robert Henley was from a wealthy family in Hampshire.
 His grandfather, Sir Robert Henley, had been Master of the Court of the King's Bench, essentially a defence counsel.

 Henley's father Anthony Henley was educated at Oxford and interested in literature.
 When he moved to London, he became the friend of the Earls of Dorset and Sunderland, as well as a friend of Swift, Pope, and Burnet.
 After becoming a married man, Anthony Henley had been the Member of Parliament for Andover in 1698.
 He died in August, 1711 and was succeeded in turn by his eldest son, Anthony and his second son, Robert.

 Early life

-Henley was educated at Westminster School and attended St. John's College in Oxford.
-He gained a fellowship at the All Souls College in 1727, entered the Inner Temple to study law in 1729 and was called to the bar on 23 June 1732.
+Henley was educated at Westminster School and attended St. John's College, Oxford.
+He gained a fellowship at All Souls College, Oxford in 1727, entered the Inner Temple to study law in 1729 and was called to the bar on 23 June 1732.
 He succeeded his elder brother in 1746, inheriting The Grange, Northington in Hampshire which had been built for his grandfather by Inigo Jones.